Supporting teenagers with attention deficit hyperactivity disorder (ADHD)

 Teachers can make adjustments at school so your child with attention deficit hyperactivity disorder (ADHD) can learn in ways that work for them.

-Here are adjustments that might work for your child and help them thrive at school:
+Here are adjustments that might work for your child:

 - Offer choices for assignments – for example, a written essay, online quiz or hands-on project.